Worm bins are a simple way to compost food scraps. Learn about some of the nuances and worm bin problems facing beginners and how to fix them.

 I’m glad I was able to solve these problems pretty quickly.

 I’ve now been composting with worms for almost ten years and haven’t had any problems since this first experience.
-Follow along with my strategy for building a worm bin and other advanced tips here.
+Get my instructions for building a worm bin.

 My First Worm Bin